go-pkgz/auth/README.md

 For the example above authentication handlers wired as `/auth` and provides:

 - `/auth/<provider>/login?site=<site_id>&from=<redirect_url>` - site_id used as `aud` claim for the token and can be processed by `SecretReader` to load/retrieve/define different secrets. redirect_url is the url to redirect after successful login.
-Only redirect targets whose host matches `Opts.URL` or appears in `Opts.AllowedRedirectHosts` are honoured; others fall back to the user-info JSON response.
-See "Allowed redirect hosts" below.
+When `Opts.AllowedRedirectHosts` is set, only targets whose host matches `Opts.URL` or appears in the allowlist are honoured; others fall back to the user-info JSON response.
+With the default (nil) allowlist any non-empty `from` is honoured — see "Allowed redirect hosts" below for the opt-in details.
 - `/avatar/<avatar_id>` - returns the avatar (image).
 Links to those pictures added into user info automatically, for details see "Avatar proxy"
 - `/auth/<provider>/logout` and `/auth/logout` - invalidate "session" by removing JWT cookie
 - `/auth/list` - gives a json list of active providers